wow0000/discord_hackweek/README.md

 * (Number3) x,y and radius are the pixel where the middle of the face is detected the radius is kind of the size of the head

-* true means that the face has been well recognised and should be sent
+* true means that the face has been well detected and should be sent in the next step

 * sent means that the image has been sent through an attachement in the same discord channel